StephanMoeller/clacky-chan/README.md

-This is a custom made split keyboard for testing out communication using trrs cables between the halves in my firmware, zigmkay.
+Clacky Chan is a custom made prototype split keyboard for testing out communication using trrs cables between the halves.

+It consists of:

+rp2040 pro micro
+pcb's for each half and wire attached thumb keys as I want the thumbs to be tented just slightly on relation to the finger area.
+It is completely diode free and takes 20 mins of soldering for each side.
+It is not the last time I will try a diode-free design :)
+Its running my own firmware, zigmkay, which can be found here: https://github.com/StephanMoeller/zigmkay

 ![71d9d91a-8ce8-4dc4-b1a9-bd24813d666e](https://github.com/user-attachments/assets/3ee29972-4315-4a07-abc8-7d7b9e7b72ac)
 ![ad2c0e29-a139-48bc-9a63-2b7b12f0825a](https://github.com/user-attachments/assets/16eacefb-4dd3-4111-8600-1d8253eda8ac)